Kava

 Modern research

 The principal characterised constituents of Piper methysticum are the kavalactones — a class of six major arylethylene-α-pyrones (kavain, methysticin, yangonin, demethoxyyangonin, dihydrokavain, and dihydromethysticin) — together with minor flavokavins.
-The relative proportions of these six lactones define the chemotype, which Motark documents per batch.
+The relative proportions of these six lactones define the chemotype.

 Published peer-reviewed work spans phytochemistry, chemotype characterisation, analytical method development, and pharmacokinetics.
 Citations available on request from the team.